Awards & Scholarships

 The Rapid City Area Chamber of Commerce recognizes members for their commitment and services to both the Chamber and the community through the Chamber Awards listed below.

-Ag Producer of the Year Award
+Ag Producer and Aggie of the Year Award

 Sponsored by Project Solutions Inc., the ATHENA Award Program promotes leadership and honors outstanding leaders.
 By recognizing exceptional individuals, the Award program seeks to inspire others to achieve excellence.
 The ATHENA Award honors individuals who strive toward the highest levels of professional accomplishments of those who excel in their chosen field, devote time and energy to their community in a meaningful way, and who open paths so others may follow.